ikerreyes/sphinx/source/start.rst

    |-- setup.py

-The *source* folder is intended to contain the :file:`.rst` files or any other files related to the documentations.
+The *source* folder is intended to contain the |rst| files or any other files related to the documentations.
 It can also include templates or other static files used during the build process.